 by Debra Dian

-Gladys pulled back the white linen curtain and opened the window to breathe in the fresh morning breeze while brushing her hair.
-Golden rays of sunlight sparkled upon the glass-covered, embroidered scripture art that had been passed down from her great grandmother.
+Gladys tied back the white linen curtains and opened her bedroom window to breathe in fresh morning air while brushing her hair.
+Golden rays of sunlight sparkled on the glass covering an embroidered scripture that hung on the wall, directing her eyes to gaze upon the keepsake from her great-grandmother.

-“The grass withers and the flowers fall, but the word of our God endures forever.”
+“The grass withers and the flowers fade, but the word of our God endures forever.”
 Isaiah 40:8

-The embroidered Bible verse adorned with flowers around the corners reminded her of the wildflowers she had been given several days ago–now dried and discarded.
+The beautifully framed Bible verse, adorned with embroidered flowers, reminded her of the wildflowers her fiancé, Greg, had given her several days ago–now dried and discarded.
 A sudden sense of uncleanness invaded her soul.
 She pushed back the dark feelings with busyness, bathing and preparing for the day.

 Gladys and her friends had decided the celebration would not be traditional cake and punch.
-Instead they rented the Uptown Soda Fountain and served ice cream and root beer to their guests.
+Instead, they rented the Uptown Soda Fountain and served ice cream and root beer to their guests on Sunday afternoon.

 Ethel and Gladys had been best friends since they could remember.
-They had grown up in the same neighborhood, with their backyards adjacent to each other.
-Often they played outside together, studied together during the school year and attended church together.
+They had grown up in the same neighborhood, their backyards adjacent to each other.
+Together, they had often played games outside, studied school homework and attended church.
 Occasional disagreements, usually sparked by envy, didn’t keep them apart for long.

-Ethel gleamed, “I saw a couple of checks in there too!”
+Ethel gleamed proudly.
+“I saw a couple of checks in there too!”

-“What are you two whispering about?” interrupted Molly.
+Molly returned to join the others in line.
+“What are you two whispering about?”

 “Stay in the reception line like you’re supposed to and you won’t miss the conversation,” said Ethel.

 “I had to check on Greg and the ice cream,” chided Molly.
-“Want to be sure there’s plenty of ice cream.”
-And then she whispered, “And wanted to taste a bit of ice cream too.
+“Wanted to be sure there’s plenty of ice cream.”
+And then she whispered, “And taste a bit too.
 Ha!”

-“You stay away from Greg and the ice cream,” said Gladys.
-“And where is Hannah?”
+Gladys pretended to be jealous.
+“You stay away from Greg and the ice cream!”

-“Ladies, good afternoon.”
-Mr. Goldman extended a hand of congratulations to each.
+“Ladies, good afternoon!”
+Mr. Goldman extended a hand of congratulations to each one.
 “Very proud of your accomplishments.”